SemanticMediaWiki/SemanticCite/README.md

 ![scite-sneak](https://cloud.githubusercontent.com/assets/1245473/8370671/7d8bfeac-1bcb-11e5-9007-79a3d39f70ce.png)

-A citation resource collects all structured data of a citation under one unique key that can be accessed through out the wiki and is created and managed by the `#scite` parser function.
+A citation resource collects all structured data of a citation under one unique key that can be accessed throughout the wiki and is created and managed by the `#scite` parser function.

-Citation resources (those created by `#scite`) can be added to a source page or any other wiki page each being identifiable by a citation key.
+Citation resources (those created by `#scite`) can be added to a source page or any other wiki page ,each being identifiable by a citation key.

 ```